snoop2head/scss_practice/README.md

 ## SCSS

 - preprocessor for CSS
-- SCSS & Saas is compiled into CSS
+- saas is compiles SCSS into CSS
 - with SCSS, you can make CSS like a programming language

 ### [Initialize with npm and yarn](https://youtu.be/DT5uy4n28p8?t=349)